Creating a docker container

 3.2.
 WebSocket connection

-To make WebSocket connection to Docker container, use grok.dapi.docker.dockerContainers.webSocketProxy method.
+To make a WebSocket connection to a Docker container, use the grok.dapi.docker.dockerContainers.webSocketProxy method.

-You should specify the id of container and path.
-You can also provide optional timeout.
+Specify the container id and path.
+You can also provide an optional timeout.

-Function webSocketProxy returns WebSocket when connection is ready.
+The webSocketProxy function returns a WebSocket when the connection is ready.

 Example